ErpNetDocs/tech/modules/crm/presales/index.md

 The deals documents can be easily transformed into Offers (quotes), which contain detailed line items.

-The deals are usually initially created based on activities.
+The deals are usually initially created based on @General.Contacts.Activities.
 However, once a deal is created, it can be used to create many more sub-activities to manage related tasks.